matt77hias/MAGE-v0-SpriteFont/README.md

 # MAGE-SpritFont

 ## About
-A command line tool for generating binary sprite fonts for use with `mage::SpriteFont` in [MAGE](https://github.com/matt77hias/MAGE).
+A command line tool for generating binary sprite fonts for use with `mage::rendering::SpriteFont` in [MAGE](https://github.com/matt77hias/MAGE).

 <p align="center">
 <img src="res/calibri.png" width="214">